 Frequently Asked Questions

 Yes, you can use your Alaska miles to purchase an award ticket for someone else on Alaska Airlines or any partner airlines.
 Just fill in their name and details in the Passenger Information section when you make the booking.

 Yes, you can transfer Alaska Airlines miles to a friend or family member, however, there is a cost to doing so.
 You must pay $10 USD per 1,000 miles, plus a $25 USD processing fee per transaction.
 You can transfer miles in 1,000 mile increments to a maximum of 30,000 miles.
 See this page for more details.

 You cannot hold multiple MBNA Alaska Airlines credit cards at the same time.
 You can however downgrade or product switch the card first and then apply for a card you’ve held previously.

-Unfortunately no, you cannot redeem Alaska miles and a companion fare towards the same flight ticket.
-In fact, the Alaska companion fare can't be combined with any other discounts.
+No, you cannot redeem Alaska miles and a companion fare towards the same flight ticket.
+In fact, the Alaska companion fare can’t be combined with any other discounts.

 If you booked an eligible Alaska Airlines flight with an eligible fare code and did not receive the miles, you can submit a missing miles request here.
 You will need to provide your mileage plan number and ticket number.